Jump to:

 At different disease stages

-In the acute period, oral prednisolone may lead to quicker pain relief, improved strength, and better recovery at 1 year when compared with historical controls in an observational study of adults and children with NA.33 Multiple case studies have shown both intravenous and oral corticosteroids to be effective for earlier recovery of motor function.4,5,11,34,35 Symptom management with a long-acting nonsteroidal anti-inflammatory drug and a sustained-release opiate is appropriate and effective.7
+In the acute period, oral prednisolone may lead to quicker pain relief, improved strength, and better recovery when compared with historical controls in an observational study of adults and children with NA.5 Studies have shown both intravenous and oral corticosteroids to be effective for earlier recovery of motor function.5 Symptom management with a long-acting nonsteroidal anti-inflammatory drug and a sustained-release opiate is appropriate and effective.6

-During the subacute and chronic phases, persistent neuropathic pain may be treated with gabapentin, carbamazepine, or amitriptyline.7 Pregabalin has also been shown to be effective for pain control.36
+During the subacute and chronic phases, persistent neuropathic pain may be treated with gabapentin, carbamazepine, or amitriptyline.6 Pregabalin has also been shown to be effective for pain control.

 Coordination of care